tgg/gst-corba/README.md

 [this page][git] for information on how to install git version of gst.

 Running gst-corba require installing [ORBit2][orbit] packages, and [tao-tls] implementation for tests.
-You can do this with:
+Assuming you're using Debian you can do this with:

     $ sudo apt-get install liborbit2-dev tao-tls

-As well as [gst-osprocess] for unit tests:
+As well as [gst-osprocess] to invoke tao-tls in unit tests:

     $ git clone git://github.com/MrGwen/gst-osprocess
     $ (cd gst-osprocess && ./package.sh)